MetPX/sarracenia/doc/sr_subscribe.1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, on receipt of files, the mtime and checksum are written to a file's
-extended attributes (on unix/linux/mac) or to an alternate data stream (on windows
+extended attributes (on unix/linux/mac) or to alternate data stream called *sr_.json*
-on NTFS.)
+(on windows on NTFS.)
 This can save re-reading the file to re-calculate the checksum.
-Some
-use cases may not want files to have Alternate Data Streams or extended attributes
+Some use cases may not want files to have Alternate Data Streams or extended
-to be used.
+attributes to be used.

 Delivery Completion (inflight)
 ------------------------------